-All students at TTUHSC School of Medicine are required to carry personal health insurance at all times.
+All students at TTUHSC School of Medicine are required to carry personal health insurance at all times while enrolled in the curriculum.
 The school's clinical affiliates also require that students carry health insurance in order to participate in clinical experiences.

 TTUHSC Student Services has information about health insurance that is available to students.
-However, many other insurance companies offer health plans.
+However, many other insurance companies also offer health plans.
 Students should compare health insurance plans in order to select the plan that is best suited to their personal situation.

-Students are required to provide proof of coverage each year during medical school.
-Our clinical affiliates as well as those at other medical schools reserve the right to require proof of coverage on demand and to exclude individuals without current insurance coverage from rotations.
+Students are required to provide proof of personal health insurance coverage each year during medical school.
+Clinical affiliates as well as other medical schools (for extramural learning experiences) reserve the right to require proof of coverage on demand and to exclude individuals without current insurance coverage from rotations.